-When the sprint starts, the scope is sealed and a change in the needs will imply that sprint is invalid, as the goals of the sprint have changed.
+When the sprint starts, the scope is sealed and a change in the needs will imply that the sprint is invalid, as the goals of the sprint have changed.

 Regular team meetings

-One of the bad practices is when the Scrum master asks frequent status updates from the team members.
+One of the bad practices is when the Scrum master asks for frequent status updates from the team members.
 This is very unnatural to Scrum since it looks like a micro-management.
-Scrum needs spontaneous, energetic and involved participation from all team members, with the scrum master defining the time/content and product owner listening in for potential questions and unclearness of stories.
+Scrum needs spontaneous, energetic, and involved participation from all team members, with the scrum master defining the time/content and product owner listening in for potential questions and unclearness of stories.
 A good way to abandon this practice is to make standup meetings optional until the team decides to meet and learn together.